 Data Available for Educational Purposes

 A limited number of datasets are available for educational purposes by faculty members (e.g., for use in courses).
 Please refer to the details available in the "Abstract" for each dataset.
 Faculty members are responsible for appropriate management of the data, including distribution of data to enrolled students and data erasure upon completion of course objectives.
 Faculty members applying for data use are required to submit a list of the students enrolled in the course, including their affiliation and enrollment status, to the SSJ Data Archive within three months of the date of approval.
 For distribution of datasets to students, please make sure to use removable media (e.g. USB flash memory and CD).
 In order to avoid the datasets to be given to any third party, it is prohibited to distribute datasets through the Internet .

-Data is provided in text format and Japanese-version SPSS formats.
-Note that JGSS data is provided in Japanese-version SPSS (.por) format.
+Data is provided in text format (.csv), SPSS format (.sav), and Stata format (.dta).
 Please also note that most datasets are provided with variable and value labels in Japanese.